laminas/laminas-ldap/doc/book/api.md

 ## Configuration options

-`Zend\Ldap\Ldap` accepts an array of options either supplied to the constructor or through the `setOptions()` method.
+`Laminas\Ldap\Ldap` accepts an array of options either supplied to the constructor or through the `setOptions()` method.
 The permitted options are as follows:

 Name                   | Description